diffix/desktop/docs/operation.md

 The combined view lets you examine precisely the distortion and suppression.
 The anonymized data can be sorted by each column.
 Sorting by `Count (original)` shows the ascending suppressed bins first, and so is useful for examining what has been suppressed.
 Sorting by `Distortion` descending shows the bins with the most error first, and so is useful for examining which bins have high distortion.

+_Note that the output view displays at most 1000 rows of data._ To view all of the data, use the CSV export (Anonymized view only).

 ### Suppress bin

 The first row in the Anonymized Data table might contain the _suppress bin_, which provides the combined anonymized count of all the bins that were suppressed.
 The suppress bin shows all column values as `*`.

 Note that the suppress bin may itself be suppressed.
-The suppress bin is only shown in the `Anonymized` view.
+The suppress bin is only shown in the Anonymized view.

 ### What is safe to release

-Note that the data in the `Anonymized` view is the only data that is properly anonymized by __Diffix for Desktop__.
+Note that the data in the Anonymized view is the only data that is properly anonymized by __Diffix for Desktop__.
 Note in particular that the Anonymization Summary is not anonymized per se.
 See [Releasing Anonymization Summary statistics](tips.md#releasing-anonymization-summary-statistics).

 ## Export anonymized data to CSV